Ricky K. Patel

 Ricky Patel (born May 4, 1982) is an American lawyer and philanthropist.
 He is an attorney at law serving as Of Counsel with Akerman LLP in Miami.

-Patel was the youngest person appointed to Barack Obama’s National Finance Committee.
-He also served as an ambassador for the Clinton Global Initiative.
+He authored the book The Beautiful Caterpillar, which he wrote with his daughter.
+Patel was the a member former President Barack Obama's National Finance Committee, being the youngest person to be appointed.

 Early life and education

 Patel was born on May 4, 1982.
-He attended Florida State University in 2003, receiving a BA degree with a focus on genocide prevention in 2006.
+He attended Florida State University in 2003, receiving a Bachelor of Arts degree with a focus on genocide prevention in 2006.
+He also served as an ambassador for the Clinton Global Initiative.
 He subsequently went to St. Thomas University Benjamin L. Crump College of Law and received his Juris Doctor degree in 2009.

 Career

 After graduating from law school, Patel joined the Farrell & Patel law firm.
-He is currently an attorney at law serving as Of Counsel with Akerman LLP in Miami.
+As of 2022, he is an attorney at law serving as Of Counsel with Akerman LLP in Miami.

-Since 2011, Patel has been recognized nationally for his ability to handle extortion and sensitive matter cases for celebrities, athletes and ultra-high net worth individuals.
+Since 2011, Patel has been recognized nationally for handling of extortion and sensitive matter cases for celebrities, athletes and high net worth individuals.

-Patel served as a member of Barack Obama’s National Finance Committee.
+Patel served as a member of former President Obama's National Finance Committee.
 He also served as an ambassador for the Clinton Global Initiative.